Oxaliplatin (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, lung or breathing problems, or nerve problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart failure, heart rhythm problems, an infection, or problems with your nervous system.

 - This medicine may cause dizziness, blurred vision, or other vision problems.
-Do not drive, use machines, or do anything else that could be dangerous if you are dizzy or not able to see well.
-If these reactions are especially bothersome, check with your doctor.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine